 If you collect $1500 in rent one month but $1200 in rent the next month due to a vacant property, you’ll still pay your property manager the same rate.

 A fixed management fee structure can be advantageous in some circumstances, such as when you make more rental income than you do normally.
-However, fixed management fees may not incentivize management companies to collect rent from your properties as eagerly as otherwise.
+However, fixed management fees don’t incentivize your property manager to help the property become more profitable or fill a vacancy fast.

 Percentage-based management fees are much more common than fixed fees.
-They are anywhere between 8% and 12% of the total collected monthly rent in most cases.
+In most cases, they are between 8% and 12% of the total collected monthly rent.

 If you collect $1500 in rent for one month with a 10% property management fee, you’ll owe the property manager $150.
 But if you collect $1200 in rent another month, you’ll only owe them $120.

-A percentage-based management fee structure can be beneficial, as you pay less money when you make less as well.
+A percentage-based management fee structure can be beneficial, as you pay less money when you make less.

 Management Fees – Rent Due vs. Rent Collected

 The rent due for your property is $2,000 for two units, but one of your tenants moves out suddenly and does not pay $1,000.
 You’re $1,000 in the hole.
-But if your contract requires you to pay your property manager 10% based on rent due, you owe them $200 even though you did not collect half of your month’s rent.
+But if your contract requires paying your property manager 10% based on rent due, you owe them $200 even though you did not collect half of your month’s rent.

 If a property management company does not agree to charge you based on rent collected, do not hire them.
 Find and choose another property manager instead.